If you notice any unusual activity, notify your bank immediately.

 What to do if your bank account is hacked

 View and verify account activity.
-First off, you should go through your account activity to confirm any fraudulent charges.
+First, go through your account activity to confirm any fraudulent charges.
 Some legitimate transactions may seem fraudulent if the company does business under a different name.

 Call your bank.
-Once you’ve confirmed that your account has been hacked, you should call your bank to report the fraud.
+Once you’ve confirmed that your account has been hacked, call your bank to report the fraud.
 They can help you solve the issue and possibly return funds to your account.
+Fraud phone numbers for a handful of popular banks include:

 - Bank of America: 800-432-1000